top of page

 Solutions_Macys.png

-The Process
+The Approach

 We were competing alongside with several consulting teams to help Macy’s define its entry into the Chinese market.
-Our goals were to understand the consumers, identify the biggest barriers Macy’s would face and turn those insights into a clear market-entry strategy.
+Our goals were to understand the consumers, identify the biggest barriers Macy’s would face and turn those insights into a clear market-entry entry.

 InformationArchitecture_Macys.png